 Prayer isn’t a substitute for action

 Lastly, when we pray to God, we shouldn’t take that as a substitute for action, either on our own behalf or on behalf of others.
 Our prayers embolden us, bring us closer to God and others, and they give us wisdom and strength to live life faithfully.
-Prayer and our actions aren’t divorced from one another.
+Prayer and our actions aren’t divorced from one another, and seeking guidance through resources like San Diego Christian Counseling can further enhance our journey in faith and action.

 One last C S Lewis quote on the subject: “I am often, I believe, praying for others when I should be doing things for them.
 It’s so much easier to pray for a bore than to go and see him.”